Are Breast Implants Safe in the UK? A Complete Guide to Risks, Types & Surgery

 At The McIndoe Centre, the question we hear the most is “are breast implants safe?”.
 In this guide, we will be exploring this question in detail and providing you with everything you need to know before booking a consultation.

-- Research the clinic you are going to use
+• Research the clinic you are going to use and review patient outcomes

 Breast implants have become an increasingly safe and popular cosmetic treatment due to advancements in technology and a rise in reputable, qualified surgeons across the country.
 If you are considering this treatment, you may also be wondering which type of breast implant is best for you.

 Breast augmentation is a standard procedure that involves using a prosthesis to change the size, shape and contour of a patient's breasts.
-There are two leading types of breast implants that are presently used in the UK for breast enlargement surgeries:
+There are two leading types of breast implants used in the UK for breast augmentation:

 We also use an implant type called the ‘B-Lite’ which is 30% lighter than the standard silicone equivalent.
 It’s important to note that we don’t use PIP implants and the implants that we do use are ethically approved.
 Ultimately the choice is yours and our GMC registered team of surgeons are well equipped to advise you.

 The silicone used to fill the breast implants can be in the form of a liquid or gel.
 Gel implants are the most commonly used type in the UK.
 They have a firm, jelly-like feel.
-On the other hand, silicone is a softer gel that feels more fluid.
-They are less likely to wrinkle than a gel implant and deliver a slightly more natural look.
+Silicone gel implants vary in cohesiveness, meaning some feel softer while others feel firmer depending on formulation.
+They are less likely to wrinkle than saline implants and deliver a slightly more natural look.

 There is a slight risk of them rupturing.
 If this happens, it can be difficult to detect.
 However, silicone doesn’t do anything in your body and doesn’t present any immediate danger should your implant rupture.
 Your doctor will discuss the risks with you before going ahead with the procedure.
 It is important to note that rupturing does not happen to all patients.